anu2a/Air-pollution-Monitoring-system/README.md

-# Air-pollution-Monitoring-system
+# AIR POLLUTION MONITORING SYSTEM USING IOT
-A top-tier IoT project, Combatting urban air pollution and monitors air quality in real-time
+Combatting urban air pollution, this IoT-based system monitors air quality in real-time using sensors like MQ135 and MQ6.
+The LCD displays PPM values, and the system triggers alarms when air quality deteriorates, saving logs for future analysis and intervention.